a1pat/Starbucks-Capstone/README.md

 ![Outcomes](images/outcome_tree.png)

 The outcomes are defined as follows:
-1. Successful: the offer is viewed before completion, and completed before expiration;
+1. **Successful**: the offer is viewed before completion, and completed before expiration;
-2. Unsuccessful: the offer is viewed but not completed before expiration; expiration is within the duration of the test;
+2. **Unsuccessful**: the offer is viewed but not completed before expiration; expiration is within the duration of the test;
-3. Inconclusive: the offer is viewed but not completed within the test period; expiration is after the end of the test period;
+3. **Inconclusive**: the offer is viewed but not completed within the test period; expiration is after the end of the test period;
-4. Lost: the offer was not viewed within the test period;
+4. **Lost**: the offer was not viewed within the test period;
-5. Unsolicited: this is a purchase made without receiving an offer, without viewing a received offer, or viewing and offer but making the purchase after offer expiration.
+5. **Unsolicited**: this is a purchase made without receiving an offer, without viewing a received offer, or viewing and offer but making the purchase after offer expiration.

 Classifying each offer/transaction according to the above scheme is important for assessing each offer. *It is also time consuming.* A flag (**read_saved_person_offer**) in the code can be set to True the first time the code is run to perform the categorization.
 The results are saved to a pickle file.
 The flag can be set to False during subsequent runs - this reads the categorization from the pickle file and saves time.